WHAT YOU SHOULD KNOW:

 - You have a fever.

 - Your wound is red, swollen, or draining pus.

 - You have pain in your neck area that does not go away, or gets worse even after you take your pain medicine.

 - You have chills, a cough, or feel weak and achy.

-- You have questions or concerns about your surgery or medicine.
+- You have questions or concerns about your condition or care.

 - You feel anxious, frightened, and uneasy.

-- Muscle spasms or muscle tightening.
+- Muscle spasms or muscle tightening

-- Numbness or tingling around your face, hands, or feet.
+- Numbness or tingling around your face, hands, or feet

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.